Parsely/python-nlp-slides/index.rst

 Though these classes are good for illustration purposes, I find this to be one of the less polished parts of NLTK.

-For more formal support for texts and text collections, we'll obviously use Solr in production.
-I've considered experimenting with Whoosh (basically, a Solr in Python, but simpler/less scalable) but never found a good reason to avoid simply loading text documents into Solr.
+For more formal support for texts and text collections, one should use Solr in production.
+I've considered experimenting with Whoosh (basically, "a Solr in Python," but simpler/less scalable) but never found a good reason to avoid simply loading text documents into Solr.

 Rule vs. Data-based Corpus Linguistics
 --------------------------------------